Scramble on for new fuel routes after Colonial Pipeline hack - WTMJ

 The Department of Homeland Security is prepared to review any temporary Jones Act waiver requests from companies if there is not sufficient capacity to get to regions suffering fuel shortages, said White House press secretary Jen Psaki on Wednesday.

-Bussewitz reported from New York.
-Associated Press Writer Julie Walker contributed from New York.
+Bussewitz reported from New York and Finley reported from Norfolk, Virginia.
+Associated Press Writer Julie Walker in New York and David Koenig in Dallas contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.